sanjayankur31/calliope/README.md

 sudo apt-get install -y texlive-full latexmk python-pygments biber
 ```

-I test this out on a Fedora installation, and Travis does Ubuntu.
-If you test
+I test this out on a Fedora installation, and GitHub Actions does Ubuntu.
-it out on other machines, please open a pull request with instructions and the
+If you test it out on other platforms, please open a pull request with instructions.
-sort.

 ## Usage